 Hand Tools

-Jack planes bridge surface irregularities at 14 inches long.
+Jack planes bridge surface errors at 14 inches.
 Smoothing planes follow contours at 9 inches.
-The length difference determines what each plane actually does to wood.
+The length difference creates two fundamentally different tools that look almost identical.

 October 14, 2025